gpizzorno/latin-nlp-utilities/docs/source/quickstart.md

 ## Validation

-Validate CoNLL-U files for format and linguistic correctness.
+Validate CoNLL-U files for format and linguistic correctness:

-### Basic Validation

 ```python
 from conllu_tools import ConlluValidator